lgucrl/portfolio-luigi-carlucci/README.md

 # Data Science portfolio - Luigi Carlucci
 This repository contains my Data Science portfolio, including a collection of statistics, machine learning and deep learning projects.
-The repository also report a list of my skills and certificates related to Data Science.
+A list of my skills and certificates related to Data Science is also reported.

 ---